XavierBoubert/Photos/MILESTONE.md

 ### Has user, I want to use the project on more browsers:

-- Improve Viewer D&D on mobiles
+- Improve Viewer D&D on mobiles:
+-- Windows Phone 8 (need tests)
+-- ✔ Chrome Android
+-- Safari iPhone

-- Test and fix support for all mobile browsers
+- Test and fix support for all mobile browsers:
+-- ✔ Windows Phone 8
+-- Chrome Android (bug on videos player)
+-- Safari iPhone

-- Test and fix support for all desktop browsers
+- Test and fix support for all desktop browsers:
+-- ✔ Chrome
+-- IE 9+
+-- Firefox
+-- Safari
+-- Opera

 - Pinch to zoom responsive website: http://www.growingwiththeweb.com/2013/01/let-me-pinch-to-zoom-your-responsive.html

+### Has user, I want to use the project in differents languages:

+- Include gettext
+- Translate in English and French
+- Automatically using good translation for browser (EN is default)

 ### Has user, I want to improve my understanding of the project: